okfn/handbook/text/recipes/howtogetdata.rst

   confidence of building a few scrapers, learn how to optimise performance.
 Given that you are using lots of external resources, there will be lots of latency involved.
-This means that your scraper's performance by using asynchronous programming.
+This means that your scraper's performance increases by using asynchronous programming.

 Types of scrapers